Constructing coherent spatial memory in LLM agents through graph rectification: Abstract

 \section{Abstract}

-Given a map description through global traversal navigation instructions (e.g., visiting each room sequentially with action signals such as north, west, etc.), an LLM can often infer the implicit spatial layout of the environment and answer user queries by providing a shortest path from a start to a destination (for instance, navigating from the lobby to a meeting room via the hall and elevator).
-However, such context-dependent querying becomes incapable as the environment grows much longer, motivating the need for incremental map construction that builds a complete topological graph from stepwise observations.
-We propose a framework for LLM-driven construction and map repair, designed to detect, localize, and correct structural inconsistencies in incrementally constructed navigation graphs.
-Central to our method is the Version Control, which records the full history of graph edits and their source observations, enabling fine-grained rollback, conflict tracing, and repair evaluation.
-We further introduce an Edge Impact Score to prioritize minimal-cost repairs based on structural reachability, path usage, and conflict propagation.
-To properly evaluate our approach, we create a refined version of the MANGO benchmark dataset by systematically removing non-topological actions and inherent structural conflicts, providing a cleaner testbed for LLM-driven construction and map repair.
-Our approach significantly improves map correctness and robustness, especially in scenarios with entangled or chained inconsistencies.
-Our results highlight the importance of introspective, history-aware repair mechanisms for maintaining coherent spatial memory in LLM agents.
+Given a map description through global traversal navigation instructions, an LLM can often infer the implicit spatial layout and answer user queries by providing shortest paths.
+However, such context-dependent querying becomes incapable as environments grow larger, motivating the need for incremental map construction that builds a complete topological graph from stepwise observations.
+We propose \textbf{LLM-MapRepair}, a framework for LLM-driven construction and map repair, designed to detect, localize, and correct structural inconsistencies in incrementally constructed navigation graphs.
+Our contributions include a Version Control mechanism for graph construction, an Edge Impact Score for repair prioritization, and a cleaned variant of the MANGO benchmark tailored for LLM-driven map construction and repair.
+We evaluate the framework on four evaluation settings: a synthetic per-component ablation (gpt-4.1, $n{=}20$ seeds per cell), a cross-vendor sweep over seven LLMs from OpenAI, Anthropic, and Google on both synthetic and TextWorld procedurally-generated text-adventure games, a repair-stage evaluation on all 42 cleaned-MANGO games with non-zero residual conflicts (534 conflicts; three vendors $\times$ three modes plus two non-LLM references), and an end-to-end natural-text deployment on Chapters~16--17 of \emph{Dream of the Red Chamber}.
+On the DRC deployment, LLM-MapRepair achieves $94.3\%$ node recall ($+8.6$~pp over direct LLM mapping) and $88.2\%$ edge recall ($+55.8$~pp), using GPT-4.1; the recall improvements come with predicted node and edge counts that are roughly $4\times$ the ground-truth counts (Table~\ref{tab:drc_recall}), reflecting the discretization-driven over-generation trade-off we discuss in the Limitations.